-- Swatches can be either Process () or Spot () colors. - They can be defined using the CMYK (), RGB () or LAB () color models. - However, always use CMYK for print.
-Period. - The \$\phi\$ indicates the Registration color.
+- Swatches can be either Process () or Spot () colors. - They can be defined using the CMYK (X), RGB (I) or LAB (I) color models. - However, always use CMYK for print.
+Period. - Hue/Saturation/Brightness (HSB) is also available, but it is just a different way to interface with RGB color values. - The \$\phi\$ indicates the Registration color.